mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 performed on the matrix and may have performance implications depending on the implementation.

-There are two supported matrix scopes: `Thread` and `Wave`.
+There are three supported matrix scopes: `Thread`, `Wave`, and `ThreadGroup`.
 * The `Thread` matrix scope denotes that a matrix's values may vary by thread, which requires that an implementation handle divergent matrix values.
 * The `Wave` matrix scope denotes that a matrix's values are uniform across a wave, which allows an implementation to assume all instances of the matrix across a wave are identical.
+* The `ThreadGroup` matrix scope denotes that a matrix's values are uniform across a thread group, which allows an implementation to assume all instances of the matrix across a thread group are identical.

-Some operations require `Wave` scope matrices, while others can operate on `Thread` scope matrices.
-All operations that can operate on `Thread` scope matrices can also operate on `Wave` scope matrices, and there may be significant performance benefit when using `Wave` scope matrices.
+Operations are categorized by their scope requirements.
+Some operations require uniform scope matrices (`Wave` or`ThreadGroup`), while others can operate on non-uniform (`Thread`) scope matrices.
+Operations that support non-uniform scope also support uniform scopes.
+There may be significant performance benefits when using uniform scope matrices.

 Throughout this document a matrix may be described as having a scope as specified by the `Scope` parameter (e.g. a matrix with `Scope == Thread` is a